danlehmann/bitfield/README.md

 }
 ```

 - The bitenum macro turns an enum into an enum that can be used within bitfields.
-The "bits" argument specifies, how many the enum needs.
-Any mismatch would cause a compiler error.
+The first argument is the base data type, which specifies, how many bits the enum occupies.
+This can be any value from u1 up to u64
+- When an enum is used within a bitfield, the number of bits has to match - if it doesn't, there will be a compiler error
 - The exhaustive argument specifies whether every possible bit combination is contained within the enum.
 The example above has both an exhaustive and a non-exhaustive enum.
 Notice how the non-exhaustive enum has to be wrapped in an Option to account for the case of e2 not being one of the defined enum values.

 ## Arrays